 The HABC will make all HAP abatements effective the first of the month following the expiration of the HABC specified correction period (including any extension).
 The HABC will inspect abated units within 5 business days of the owner's notification that the work has been completed.
-Payment will resume effective on the day the unit passes inspection.
+The HABC has discretion to resume payments effective on the day the unit passes inspection or the day the HABC is notified repairs are completed provided sufficient documentation is provided.